Samdan9/NostalgiaCrafted/README.md

 ## What is the purpose?

-This is a modified Eaglercraft client to give the look and feel of old beta Minecraft (but its secretly Minecraft 1.5.2)
+This is a modified Eaglercraft client to give the look and feel of old beta Minecraft (but It's secretly Minecraft 1.5.2)

 ## How do I play?